-“I thought there isn’t supposed to be any guilt in therapy.”
+“I know.
+I thought there isn’t supposed to be any guilt in therapy.”

 “It’s never been like this before.
 My mother has always said things that sting my father.
 Now she’s using a dagger.
 He’s no angel either.”

 “We’ve always felt connected.
 Whether we understand each other or not, we’ve had that.
-If they got divorced I’m not sure Jay or Mark would seem like family, like we are part of each other.”
+If they got divorced it would be so strange.
+I’m not sure Jay or Mark would seem like my brothers–not the same way.”

 “I’m sure that wouldn’t change.
 You’re born with that connection.”

-“I don’t know.
-Somehow being a family has given us that.
-I can’t imagine not having it with each other.
-You and your dad–his four divorces meant nothing.
-Right?
+“I don’t know..
+I can’t imagine coming home and we’re not all there.
+You and your dad–his four divorces meant nothing?

 “It frightens me.”

 She doesn’t often experience actual fear.
 Yes, she can be a nervous chatterbox, full of doubts.
 She pulls at her cuticles, and her stupid stomach can get very tricky from anything upsetting.
 All are manifestations of fear.
 That’s what her therapist calls it.
 But actual fear is something else.
 She doesn’t ordinarily know what that’s like.
-It doesn’t happen to her.
-It’s not totally foreign.
+It just doesn’t happen to her.
+The sensation isn’t totally foreign.
 During the Creature from the Black Lagoon, she was terrified.
 But otherwise feeling as fearful as she is now is new.
 She’s read about anxiety, being afraid and you don’t know why.
 But reading about it is very different than experiencing it.
-The fear taking hold of her is unusual.
-It isn’t lessening talking with Jeremy.
-Usually, what’s good about him, the pot, the shamelessness which they can talk about whatever, gives her a grip.
-But at this moment her fear is being reinforced by their conversation.
+The fear taking hold of her lately is frightening.
+Talking has always helped but her conversations with Jeremy aren’t lessening it.
+Usually, what’s good about him, the pot, the shamelessness which allows them to talk about whatever, gives her a grip.
+But at this moment her apprehension is being reinforced by their conversation.

 “I know he loves her,” CC tells him.
 “And she loves him.
 That makes two.”
 She often adds up conclusions like that, as if arithmetic will solve the puzzle.
 If she can come up with three or four more good things about their relationship, logic might win her over to that point of view.

-It shouldn’t, but saying they love each other out loud also helps.
-It isn’t only pronouncing her conclusion in words.
+It shouldn’t, but saying they love each other out loud also helps, pronouncing her conclusion in words.
 She knows it’s real without saying it.
 She’s been in their presence and shared it when it was there.
-Copacabana, Copacabana– when she needs it, that vision usually flashes in her brain, to rescue her.
+Copacabana, Copacabana–in this case it isn’t repeating the words like a magical incantation.
+That vision repeatedly flashes in her brain to rescue her.
 Not this time.
+It isn’t enough.
 The anxiety remains.

 “Am I lying to myself?
 Maybe they don’t love each other.”
-Putting the worst possibility in words sometimes helps to encapsulate it.
-But she is saying it without conviction.
+Another trick–pronouncing the worst possibility out loud sometimes helps to encapsulate it..
+But they’re not there yet.
+She’s is saying it without conviction.
 It doesn’t calm her.

-Actually, despite his initial tone of voice, Jeremy is no longer reluctant to listen to her.
-His curiosity is aroused.
-He wants to hear more, the dirt and the rest.
+Actually, she’s reading him wrong.
+Despite his initial tone of voice, Jeremy is no longer reluctant to listen to her.
+His curiosity has been aroused.
+His impatience was related to his disappointment that he was not going to score after buying her the ring.
+But now he has moved beyond that.
+He wants to hear more.
 The longevity of her parents’ relationship amazes him.
 It’s so different from his father’s marriages.
-His only problem remains CC sifting through the blame.
+His remaining irritation is CC sifting through the blame.

 Jeremy’s father fell in love again and again, each time as intensely as the first time.
 His ecstasy was real, but it never lasted beyond a few months.
 Before Jeremy married Carol, that’s how Jeremy had been with his girlfriends–exactly like his father.
 In love then not in love.
 It’s different with CC.
 When he fell in love before, it had always been with a woman with whom, from the very beginning, he had reservations.
-He didn’t like something about her nose, or her hair, or her voice, or her manner.
-Some attitudes she had.
+He didn’t like something about her nose, or her hair, or her voice, or her manner, or, some attitudes he detected..
 He saw something wrong from the outset.
-He’d overlook these shortcomings and convince himself he was in love.
+Wanting to be in love, he’d overlook these shortcomings and convince himself this was the one.
 But he knew all along.
-For a while, he’d feel in love but then it would die.
-He knew all along about his qualms.
+For a while, he’d feel something like love but then it would die.
+He knew all along about his qualms and they took over.

 He had no reservations about CC–none at all.
 He didn’t have to fool himself.
 Her beauty stunned him.
 In an instant he was gone.
 He still is.

 If anything, that’s part of the problem.
-Despite Dave’s easy cynicism about romance and true love,he never mentioned his real doubts.
+Despite Dave’s easy cynicism about romance and true love, Dave never mentioned his real doubts.
 She’s a level or two, maybe three levels, above where Jeremy’s looks ordinarily would have gotten him.
 He isn’t bad looking but he doesn’t compare to CC.
-Jeremy still doesn’t fully believe that luck has finally come his way, that CC loves him like he loves her.
+Jeremy is thrilled to have CC, but he still doesn’t fully believe that luck has finally come his way, that CC loves him like he loves her.
 He’s hopeful.
 But perhaps he never will grasp that she’s his.
 She’s so much better looking than he is.
 Their matchup defies the ordinary rules of attraction.

 “‘Neither a borrower nor a lender be.”